 Surface Mounting Technology Advantages

 Using surface mount technology is often more cost-effective than using thru-hole technology, which is the primary reason it’s so popular in electronics manufacturing today.
 As more surface mount devices are developed, the technology can be used for more types of products.

 Part of the reason that the surface mount process can reduce costs is that surface mount devices are smaller and take up less space than thru-hole components.
 One of the big advantages of surface mount technology is that the method can be as much as one-third of the size and one-tenth of the weight of boards assembled using the thru-hole technique.

 Another one of the advantages of surface mount technology is that it allows for higher connection densities, meaning they can have more electrical connections than other types of PCBs.
 You can also mount components on either side of the board directly opposite each other, allowing you to utilize more of the board space.

-It's also typically faster and easier to assemble surface mount PCBs than thru-hole PCBs.
+It’s also typically faster and easier to assemble surface mount PCBs than thru-hole PCBs.
 One of the biggest surface mount technology advantages is more of the process can be automated, which further reduces costs.

 Surface Mounting Technology Disadvantages

 Components that are mounted to the surface of a PCB are not as securely attached as leads that go all the way through the board.
 As a result, one of the disadvantages of surface mount technology is that components are not ideal for boards that will be exposed to high environmental stress or for conditions in which reliability is especially critical.